theopn/dotfiles/README.md

     - Minimal plugin manager (`plug`, `update`) to download and source [zsh-autocompletion](https://github.com/marlonrichert/zsh-autocomplete)
     - Rudimentary implementation of trash-cli (`trash`)
     - Git info in the prompt
-- Fish: Main interactive shell with personal env var and more weird functions
+- Fish: Main interactive shell
+    - Run `fish $HOME/dotfiles/fish/.config/fish/set-universal.fish` to create `fish_variables` that will persist
+    - Abbreviations in `conf.d/abbreviations.fish`
+    - Functions in `functions/`
+    - Other modular configurations in `conf.d` and `config.fish` (in the order of source priority)

 ### Terminal emulators and multiplexers